1.1 These Service Terms contain the terms and conditions relating to

 Where the Customer wishes to notify the Company in accordance with paragraph 3.2(a) it shall contact the Company E‑Mail or Tracking System of the Support Centre.
 This will be available during Business Hours which are for the purposes of this Agreement the hours between 8.30 a.m. and 5.30 p.m.
 CET on a Business Day.

-E-mail to the Company Support Address (or login and report in the prescribed tracking system) and a support consultant will contact the Customer.
+The Customer may send an e-mail to the Company Support Address (or login and report in the prescribed tracking system), and a support consultant will contact the Customer.
 The Company E‑mail Support Address is: Eclipsefirstname.lastname@example.org.
-Upon signature of this Agreement a dedicated Company hosted Ticketing System shall be provided for the Customer submissions.
+Upon signature of this Agreement, a dedicated Company hosted Ticketing System shall be provided for the Customer submissions.

 A reference number will automatically be allocated to the message for tracking purposes.